-ENG300 Creative Writing 3 Credits An intensive writing course where students will read and analyze the works of published authors and then produce their own creative material.
+ENG300 Creative Writing 3 Credits

+An intensive writing course where students will read and analyze the works of published authors and then produce their own creative material.
 All creative material will be work shopped in class by students with the professor directing the discussion.
 Class size will be small to encourage the free flow of ideas and criticism regarding student work.
-The genres within which students will write are poetry, fiction, and creative nonfiction.
+The genres within which students will write are poetry and fiction.